Getting rid of rats

 Whilst on site the technician will try and identify the cause and possible entry points – such as holes or broken drains.
 However it is not Pest Controls’ responsibility to repair things like holes or broken drains.
 Other infestations may take longer to eradicate and need an additional visit which would incur a further charge.
 This would be at the discretion of the technician.
 The pest control operative will tell you what has been done.

-Remove any possible sources of food, and this may mean stopping putting out bird seed and bird feeders.
+Make sure there are no alternative food sources that rats would eat instead of the bait.
+This may mean stopping putting out bird seed and bird feeders.

 How can I prevent an infestation?

-- Stored materials should ideally be at least 19 inches off the ground to make access harder and identification of infestation easier.
+- Stored materials should ideally be at least 50 cm off the ground to make access harder and identification of infestation easier.
 Products should also be kept away from walls

 - Do not feed wild birds or other animals to excess – you may be feeding rats as well

 - Keep your home in good repair so that rats cannot gain access to it.
-Ensure that the drain inspection covers are in place and are in good repair
+Ensure that the drain inspection covers are in place and are in good repair.
+Make sure there are no holes in walls.

 - Do not leave household waste where rats can get at it.
 Food and food waste should be stored in sealed containers, including compost bins.
 Bin bags should be tied and secured, with bin lids kept down.